nextron/xml-json-parser/README.md

 5. Job Status:

-- The status of the jobs can be found in the response of the getParsedJSON query.
+- The status of the jobs can be found in the response of the getJSON query.
 - The response includes the job status, pagination information, and the transformed data.